 Some things to be careful about when cooking Instant Pot beans

-Make sure you do not over fill your IP when cooking beans or it will foam and boil over.
+Make sure you do not overfill your pressure cooker when cooking beans, or it will foam and boil over.
 While the oil helps reduce foaming, one pound of beans (2 cups) is the maximum you can cook in a 6 quart Instant Pot.
 I know, that saddens me too, but it’s not worth the mess to cook more. 🙁 Also, use high pressure and a natural release for best results.

 And that’s it, my friends, how to cook dried beans in the Instant Pot!
 It’s totally worth the price of the Instant Pot to me, just for the ability to cook dried beans in a relatively short amount of time!
 Do you cook beans in your Instant Pot?
 I’d love to hear if you soak them, or skip it!